Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Literature

 There are similarities between our problem and the machine maintenance problem (e.g., machines deteriorate (disease progression) and require maintenance (management) visits).
 An important difference is that our setting requires modeling individual behavior (i.e., enrollment decisions) when building visit plans.
 Regarding healthcare applications, our work differs from prior literature in two ways.
 First, we explicitly model the trade-off between revisiting patients enrolled in treatment and screening new patients who are not enrolled in treatment.
 We note that \cite{deo2022optimal} also explored the trade-off in health outcomes when making operational decisions such as treatment initiation and continuity.
 In contrast to their work, we include a behavioral model within our resource allocation problem that accounts for patient decisions using a utility-maximizing framework.
 This approach accommodates not only heterogeneous patients in terms of disease progression and treatment effectiveness, but also their agency when making treatment decisions.

-\subsection{Personalized healthcare}
+\subsection{Personalized Healthcare}

-Personalized healthcare allows decision-makers to tailor care while accounting for heterogeneous disease progression and treatments effects.
+Personalized healthcare allows decision-makers to tailor care while accounting for heterogeneous disease incidence, progression, and varying efficacy of a range of prevention and treatment strategies.
 Early work sought to improve treatment decisions and outcomes by grouping patients by health state \citep[e.g.,][]{deo2015planning}, while more recent work often models disease progression and treatment effects at the individual level.
-For example, prior research has applied Markov decision processes to optimize personalized chronic disease screening \citep[e.g.,][]{skandari2021patient,hajjar2022personalized} and multi-armed bandit models for treating multiple myeloma, type 2 diabetes, multiple sclerosis, Warfarin dosing, and physical activity interventions \citep{negoescu2018dynamic, keyvanshokooh2019contextual, wang2019tumor, bastani2020online, mintz2020nonstationary}.
+Among common methodologies, prior research has applied Markov decision processes to optimize chronic disease screening \citep[e.g.,][]{skandari2021patient,hajjar2022personalized} and multi-armed bandit models for treating multiple myeloma, type 2 diabetes, multiple sclerosis, Warfarin dosing, and physical activity interventions \citep{negoescu2018dynamic, keyvanshokooh2019contextual, wang2019tumor, bastani2020online, mintz2020nonstationary}.
+Personalizing care for chronic diseases involves challenges related to the use of observational data \citep{denton2018optimization}; even so, several articles in the literature have identified policies to improve health outcomes and reduce expenditures compared to current guidelines.
+Examples include screening for cancer \citep{petousis2019using, alagoz2011optimizing, scherrer2015breast}, hypertension \citep{schell2016data}, diabetes \citep{wu2022optimizing}, and chronic kidney disease \citep{wu2024examining}.
+While optimizing screening guidelines is an important measure for several conditions, diabetes requires ongoing treatment that often spans several decades, leading to the need to model not only screening decisions, but also treatment.
 In contrast with models that personalize care to find the best care plan for each patient individually and with a single visit type, our model solves a personalized health care problem under resource-limited settings where a provider may need to trade-off offering care for different patients due to capacity constraints$-$including trading-off screening potential new patients and managing patients who are already enrolled in treatment.
 Additionally, our approach considers patients' agency, which manifests through their decisions to participate in the intervention (and impacts their outcomes).